-- (i) FOR the election as directors of the nominees as described herein under "Proposal Number 1 Election of Directors;" - (ii) FOR ratification of the selection of accountants as described herein under "Proposal Number 2 Ratification of Selection of Independent Public Accountants;" - (iii) FOR adoption of the proposed amendment to the company's restated certificate of incorporation to increase the number of authorized shares of common stock by one hundred twenty-five million (125,000,000) shares, as described herein under "Proposal 3 Increase in Authorized Shares of Common Stock;" and - (iv) in the discretion of the named proxies, as to any other matter that may properly come before the Annual Meeting.
+- (i) FOR the election as directors of the nominees as described herein under "Proposal Number 1 Election of Directors;" - (ii) FOR ratification of the selection of accountants as described herein under "Proposal Number 2 Ratification of Selection of Independent Public Accountants;" and - (iii) in the discretion of the named proxies as to any other matter that may properly come before the Annual Meeting.

 Any stockholder signing and delivering a proxy may revoke it at any time before it is voted by delivering to the company's corporate secretary a written revocation or a duly executed proxy bearing a date later than the date of the proxy being revoked.
-Any stockholder attending the Annual Meeting in person may revoke his or her proxy and vote his or her shares at the Annual Meeting.
+Any stockholder attending the Annual Meeting in person may revoke his, her or its proxy and vote his, her or its shares at the Annual Meeting.